-Even though people of all backgrounds, ethnicities, and beliefs can experience addiction, there are some personal and biological factors that can increase an individual’s risk of substance abuse.
+Even though people of all backgrounds, ethnicities, and beliefs can experience addiction, some personal and biological factors can increase an individual’s risk of substance abuse.
 Research shows that these factors can help explain why some people seem more prone to addiction than others.
-Luckily, knowing, recognizing, and changing these risk factors, if possible, can help decrease an individual’s use of addictive substances, which can help protect them from the vicious cycle of addiction.
+Knowing, recognizing, and changing these risk factors, if possible, can help decrease an individual’s use of addictive substances, which can help protect them from the vicious cycle of addiction.

-Here are 3 key risk factors that have been shown to increase the risk of addiction.
+Here are 3 key risk factors for addiction that have been shown to increase the risk of substance abuse.

 1. Trauma and Adverse Childhood Experiences

 Research shows that experiencing trauma and adverse childhood experiences can increase our risk of addiction.
-A study conducted by insurance provider Kaiser shows that children who experience 4 or more traumatic events are 5 times more likely to become an alcoholic and 46 times more likely to use drugs.
+A study conducted by insurance provider Kaiser shows that children who experience four or more traumatic events are five times more likely to become an alcoholic and 46 times more likely to use drugs.
 Data published by the Department of Veterans Affairs shows that more than 46% of veterans with posttraumatic stress disorder, or PTSD, also grapple with addiction.
-Luckily, professional therapy and counseling can help minimize our risk of addiction despite experiencing trauma and living through adverse childhood experiences.
+Professional therapy and counseling can help minimize our risk of addiction despite experiencing trauma and living through adverse childhood experiences.

 Our home environment can also raise our risk of addiction.
-Children and teens living in chaotic homes with little parent or adult supervision have a greater risk of developing an addiction later in life.
-Environments riddled with abuse and neglect can also make us more likely to use addictive substances as a way of coping with painful emotions.
+Children and teens living in chaotic homes with a little parental or adult supervision have a greater risk of developing an addiction later in life.
+Environments riddled with abuse and neglect can also make us more likely to use addictive substances to cope with painful emotions.
 School and other social settings that may contain harmful influences and peer pressure can also increase the risk of addiction.
-The wrong work environment and coworkers can increase our risk of addiction as well.
+The wrong work environment and coworkers can also increase our risk of addiction.
 The good news is that spending time in a healthy, productive, and nurturing environment can help mitigate this risk factor.

 According to the National Institute on Drug Abuse (NIDA), genetics can help determine our risk of addiction.
-In fact, NIDA reports that up to 50% of our risk of addiction can be determined by our family history.
-This means that if we’ve had family members who have experienced addiction, we’re more likely to face addiction challenges as well.
+In fact, NIDA reports that our family history can determine up to 50% of our risk of addiction.
+This means that if we’ve had family members who have experienced addiction, we’re more likely to face addiction challenges.
 This inherited “addictive personality” can increase our risk of a wide range of addictions.
 Having an alcoholic parent, for example, may motivate us to avoid drinking but can still make us vulnerable to other addictions such as smoking, gambling, or using drugs.
 Fortunately, knowing our family history of addiction can help us avoid addictive behaviors and motivate us to strengthen our ability to control our impulses.

-Treatment That Can Increase Your Chance Of Sobriety
+Addiction Treatment in Massachusetts That Can Increase Your Chance Of Sobriety